MMSchneider/dubswitch/README.md

 With DubSwitch, overdubbing becomes effortless: record on Local inputs, flip finished channels to DAW playback, and keep recording new parts — **without touching X32 scenes or user-input blocks.**

+No more block routing gymnastics.
+No more scene juggling.
+Just fast overdubs, per-channel control, and total session clarity.
 ---

 ## 🚀 Key Features